 Ulu Pandan doesn’t have to advertise any landscaped parks or what have you; the whole area is practically a giant nature reserve.
 Bird watchers will like it; as will crazy expatriates who hike under the Singapore sun.

 And anyway, if you still need more greenery, the Bukit Timah nature reserve and the Botanical Gardens are all a short hop away.

 It’s hard to generalise, because each development is different.
 But as a rule of thumb, units in Ulu Pandan are more spacious.
-In Pandan Valley Condominium, one of the oldest condos in Singapore (completed in 1979), even the smallest three-room units are about 124 square metres (1334.7 square feet).
+In Pandan Valley Condominium, one of the oldest condos in Singapore (completed in 1979), even the smallest 3-room units are about 124 square metres (1,334 sqft).

 If you’re raising a family and have the budget, consider this area.

 Henry Park Primary School and Nexus International School are in the area.
 Also reasonably close is the National University of Singapore in Bukit Timah, as well as the Singapore and Ngee Ann Polytechnics.